ManimCommunity/manim/docs/source/faq/help.md

-4. This is mentioned in the bug report template as well, but it is very important: if you report that some code raises an error, make sure to include the full terminal output, from the command you used to run the library up to and including the last line including the error message.
+4. This is mentioned in the bug report template as well, but it is very important: if you report that some code raises an error, make sure to include the full terminal output, from the command you used to run the library up to and including the last line with the error message.
 Read carefully: if the message mentions that there is another relevant log file, include this other file as well!